 is a silicone based product that is supplied as a liquid that is cured with heat to form a permanent shape.
 This makes LSR a thermoset polymer material.

 How a product feels to the touch is often an important factor in design, particularly on surgical instruments that require a combination of grip and control, or on consumer goods that are frequently handled.
 TPEs offer flexibility through chemistry.
-Depending on the formulation, TPEs can produce a range of tangible finishes—from silky smooth, to slightly tacky, to very grippy.
+Depending on the formulation, TPEs can produce a range of tangible finishes —from silky smooth, to slightly tacky, to very grippy.
 When using more sustainable TPEs — those formulated with recycled or bio-based content — the range of haptics may be more limited depending on the sustainable content source or possible inconsistencies in those raw materials.
 LSR will yield either a dry, slippery surface or a soft, rubbery feel not unlike that of human skin.
-It is also possible to add additional surface texture to a finished product by bead-blasting or chemically texturing the mold used in processing the material.
+It is also possible to add additional surface texture to a finished product by bead-blasting or chemically texturing the mold used in processing either material.
 Adding surface texture can make harder grade TPEs feel softer to the touch, so your product can benefit from both qualities.
-Do note that LSR is generally more capable of reflecting a nuanced mold texture than TPEs because LSR exhibits a low viscosity that allows it to flow more easily across the entire mold and into complex geometries.
+Do note that LSR is generally more capable of reflecting a nuanced mold texture than thermoplastic elastomers because silicone rubbers exhibit a low viscosity that allows it to flow more easily across the entire mold and into complex geometries.

 Your product or part may call for a design that features both thick and thin walls, complex shapes or intricate details.
 LSR flows easily into molds with varied wall thicknesses and can fill very long, thin sections of a mold.
 Though the viscosity of TPEs are reduced when processed at high shear rates, TPEs must be “packed” into a mold to ensure complete fill-out.
 There is a broad spectrum of TPEs available that have higher flow lengths, however, there are some limitations at certain durometers — particularly with harder formulations that measure greater than 50 Shore A durometer.
 When designing TPE parts, strive to keep the part wall thicknesses as uniform as possible and radius all sharp corners.

 Hand tools, smartphone cases and razor handles are examples of products that benefit from using a combination of soft and hard textures to improve grip, add tactile sensation or cushion impact.
 Both TPEs and LSR can be used to add a soft grip on top of a hard substrate.

 Because LSR cures at high temperatures, using it as an overmold material in a two-component molding system requires pairing it with high temperature thermoplastics to overcome the risk of melting or deforming the substrate.
-If overmolding is not feasible with LSR, you can use surface conditioning, primer and adhesives to chemically bond LSR to substrates.
-When properly selected, overmolded TPEs will form a strong bond with the thermoplastic substrate without the need for primers or adhesives.
+If overmolding is not feasible with silicones, you can use surface conditioning, primer and adhesives to chemically bond LSR to substrates.
+When properly selected, overmolded TPEs will form a strong bond (a cohesive bond) with the thermoplastic substrate without the need for primers or adhesives.
 One caveat: Typical TPE shrinkage is around 2% while that of substrate materials is closer to 1%.
 Specifying a substrate thickness of at least double that of the overmolded layer of TPEs will prevent warpage caused by this difference.
 Another consideration is that recycling either material once it’s overmolded, whether cohesively or with adhesives, can be a challenge.

 LSR and other engineering elastomers typically cost more per pound than standard elastomers.
 Additionally, LSR has a specific gravity that is 20% higher than TPEs (+/- 1.12 versus +/- 0.89), which means LSR will produce 20% fewer parts for every pound of material used.

 However, when your application calls for a material that won't soften at higher continuous use temperatures, LSR is the answer.
-TPEs have an advantage when it comes to recycling.
+TPEs, however, have an advantage when it comes to recycling.
 Unlike LSR, they can be easily recycled and reprocessed, virtually eliminating waste from the manufacturing stream.

 It seems logical to compare the price of different materials.
 However, price per pound is just one aspect of the overall cost.
 Materials with lower specific gravity will fill more volume and therefore yield more parts per pound.
 By factoring specific gravity along with price per pound, you can identify the cost for the amount of material you need to fill a given volume, as in your mold cavity.
 Use this simple calculation: